Key Metrics for eCommerce Performance Analysis

 • More accurate business planning

 Advanced analytics also improve inventory control.
 By forecasting demand, you reduce waste and avoid stockouts.
-In addition, you can set smarter reorder points, adjust safety stock, and protect margins during peak seasons.
+You can set smarter reorder points, adjust safety stock, and protect margins during peak seasons.

 Strategic Advantages